cchun01/CodeBlue/README.txt

 If the above does not work try the below methods:
 - Ask for Tableau Cloud access from Professor Klingenberg first.
 Once that is done, you should be able to go on Tableau Cloud and see our most recent work.
-Our workbook that we use for CI is called "Sprint 9 - Final Winter Quarter Demo - Admin Dashboard Prototype" as of 3/22/23.
+Our workbook that we use for version control is called "Sprint 9 - Final Winter Quarter Demo - Admin Dashboard Prototype" as of 3/22/23.
 Ask Colin for access and then press Edit in any workbook on the Sprint 9 project.
 Click "Publish As" on the top right and make your own Dashboard to build upon.